The Lois Lenski Covey Foundation

 • Sacramento and San Francisco Bay areas.

-We support programs that have repeated and regular interaction with youth by skilled staff or trained volunteers who provide stepped programming to advance reading/writing literacy.
+We support programs that have repeated and regular interaction with youth by skilled staff or volunteers who provide stepped programming to advance reading/writing literacy among underserved youth.
 We also recognize the benefit of two-generation approaches to literacy advancement, wherein parents, other family members, or caregivers are educated in the importance and methods of exposing a child to books and reading.

 Grants from the Foundation may go to specific program expenses or to general program support.
 We will also consider funding for a specific purpose that might otherwise not receive attention from other funders.
 Literacy grants from the Foundation have ranged from $2,000 to $10,000.
 We are interested in partnering with grantees and thus applications for renewals will be considered.